trex-paxos/trex-paxos-jvm/README.md

 This is why a node must always increment its counter to use a fresh `N` each time it attempts to lead.
 That ensures that the tuple `{S,N}` referenes a unique `V` so that the value does not need to be retransmitted in the learning message.
 If another node never received the corresponding `accept(S,N,V)`, it must request retransmission.
 This implementation uses a `catchup` message to request the retransmission of fixed values.

-This implementation uses code similar to the following as the messages to learn which values are fixed at specific slots.
-These are known as "learning" messages:
+This implementation uses code similar to the following as the messages to “teach” which values are fixed at specific slots.
+These are known as "learning" messages which are optional message types not discussed in the original papers:

 ```java